Alexander Valley Wine Region and Appellation

 Restaurants and Lodging in Alexander Valley

 A solar-powered, Victorian bed and breakfast, Hope-Merrill House is furnished with wall-to-wall period decor.
 Up the road, Geyserville Inn offers vineyard view balconies and apartments for groups and wedding parties.
-Revitalized family restaurant Catelli’s offers stylish patio seating, and continues to serve up gourmet comfort food, including rabbit ravioli.
-Nosh on salumi, wood-fired pizza and more at Diavola; at Rustic, director-turned-restauranteur Francis Ford Coppola’s favorites are on the menu, and on the Argentinian-style grill.
-For an olive tapenade sandwich, Jimtown Store can’t be beat.
+Revitalized family restaurant Catelli's offers stylish patio seating, and continues to serve up gourmet comfort food, including rabbit ravioli.
+Nosh on salumi, wood-fired pizza and more at Diavola.
+At Rustic, director-turned-restauranteur Francis Ford Coppola's favorites are on the menu, from the Argentinian-style grill.
+For an olive tapenade sandwich, Jimtown Store can't be beat.